Home

 The Angels’ Portion—a full-bodied demonstration of Reverend Thoma’s skills as a humorist—is principally dedicated to exploring life with a whisky in hand, while simultaneously fulfilling the the ancient words, “Τὰ ἅγια τοις ἁγίοις,” which is, “The holy things for the holy ones.”

 Cruciform Stuff is a gathering of theological commentary on everything that is “life.”
-Each of the observations you discover will have first served as a thought-filled, Gospel-induced introduction for the eNewsletter Reverend Thoma sends out to his own congregation each and every week.
+Each of the observations you discover will have first served as a thought-filled, Gospel-induced introduction for the eNewsletter Rev. Dr. Thoma sends out to his own congregation each and every week.

 Yes, he writes and sends a newsletter every week.
 Indeed, this is often a monumental task.
 Yes, it is worth every bit of the effort.